progs2002/LinearTransformation/README.md

 <br>
 (this is all of 2D space squished into a single line)

 This function which takes in a vector and modifies it into a new vector is called a transformation function.
-After we transformed out grid, if the origin stays in place and the grid lines are parallel to each other then its known as a "linear transformation".
+After we transformed our grid, if the origin stays in place and the grid lines are parallel to each other then its known as a "linear transformation".
 Now how do we define a linear transformation function?

 It is best done with matrices.
 Computer engineers and designers use matrices in animations/simulations all the time to define a change in space such as scaling or rotation or anything much more complicated.
-So how to define such a matrix you amy ask.
+So how to define such a matrix you may ask.

-In theory we can reoresent any vector as a combination of its basis vectors.
+In theory we can represent any vector as a combination of its basis vectors.
 For example :- <b>v</b> = 4<b>i</b> + 3<b>j</b>.
 By convention the unit vector i is taken to be 1 unit along the X axis and vector j is taken to be 1 unit length along the Y axis.

 <br>